ViRb3/authelia-basic-2fa/README.md

 > ## :warning: Warning: There are multiple problems with the approach described in this guide.
-A complete re-write is coming, please wait until is is ready.
+You are _strongly_ advised to upgrade to the new version [here](https://github.com/ViRb3/authelia-basic-2fa/tree/v2).

 # Authelia Basic Auth 2FA
 > Use Authelia 2FA through only standard basic auth